Queer folk dresses - Not a costume exhibition

 Given the strength of costume traditions, it can hard to remember that these garments were once seen as radical and political.
 For many, they still are.
 How did the colours, the styles and their norms of use come about?
 And how do the traditions of folk costumes, of the gákti and the bunad, survive and evolve in the current social and political landscape?

-Queer folk dress is a travelling exhibition that has visited various parts of the country, from Kautokeino in the north to Arendal in the south.
-For one thing is important when it comes to costume traditions and traditional knowledge, it is the significance of the local.
-In Alta, the artist Hilde Skancke Pedersen is invited to join this conversation with her own work, creating a local connection to the exhibition.
+Queer folk dresses is a travelling exhibition that has visited various parts of the country, from Kautokeino in the north to Arendal in the south.
+A local reference is of great significance when it comes to costume traditions and traditional knowledge.
+In Alta the artist Hilde Skancke Pedersen was invited to join this conversation with her own work, creating a local connection to the exhibition.

-Queer folk dress will be displayed at Alta Museum from 6 March to 3 October 2026.
+Queer folk dresses will be displayed at Alta Museum from the 6th of March to the 27th of September 2026.

 Come and enjoy a special art experience!